-CO SCI 136 Introduction to Data Structures 3 UNITS - (UC:CSU)
+CO SCI 136 Introduction to Data Structures 3 UNITS - (UC:CSU) Lecture 2 hours; laboratory 6 hours.

 Prerequisite: CO SCI 140 with a satisfactory grade or better or equivalent.

 Principles and applications of data structures.
 Design implementation, and analysis of algorithms to manipulate arrays, lists, stacks, queues, trees, graphs, and other objects.
 Examination of sorting and searching methods.
 Recursive and object-oriented programming techniques.